A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

-We used config files for our experiments, where we choose tohandled with hydra.
-The config file name was then included was a argparser.
+We used config files for our experiments, where we choose to handle it with hydra.
+The config file name was then included was as an argparser.
 It worked the following way: python train_model --config-name quick where the different configs had a folder making it easier to log what experiments that had been performed.
+These config files gave us control over how much data to train and validate on, the hyperparameters in the model architecture and different parameters in our training loop.

 ### Question 13